> Travel to Thailand > Northern Provinces > Chiang Mai > Chiang Mai: how to choose the right trek?

 • le Swiss Lanna Lodge, a French-speaking family hotel that offers a variety of tours and treks up to 4 days with their guide, Loolu.

-If you search online, does the site look professional and up-to-date?
+Among the selection criteria : If you search online, does the website look professional and up-to-date?
 Does the information seem clear and comprehensive?
-When I was looking for a "classic" day out, I wanted an "intimate" setting and a mix of activities including elephant, walking, bamboo rafting.
-I chose www.chiangmaijungletrekking.com, managed by Toto, behind the Toto Elephant Sanctuary, which has a very good reputation (4.9/5 rating on Google).
+When I was looking for a "classic" day out, I wanted an "intimate" setting and a mix of activities including elephant riding, walking, and bamboo rafting.
+I chose chiangmaijungletrekking.com, managed by Toto, behind the Toto Elephant Sanctuary, which has a very good reputation (4.9/5 rating on Google).
 The latter has just opened a hostel, the Toto Hostel in Chiang Mai, which should suit small budgets (less than 400 Bahts).

 If you are looking for the day in question, it is no longer available from them (not as is), which for me is also a positive point, because it means that they do not rest on their laurels and vary their offers and places of discovery.
 So I had re-tested a new similar tour with them to see the difference (available here)